New York Attorneys for Electric Shock Accidents

 Types of Electric Shock Injuries

 Electric shock can cause a wide range of injuries.
-While the most obvious and common injuries are burns, electrical current can also disrupt heart rhythm.
-The beating of the heart is controlled by a complex electrical system.
+While the most obvious and common injuries are burns, electrical current can disrupt heart rhythm.
+A complex electrical system controls the beating of the heart.
 Cells in the right atrium act like a pacemaker.
-These cells send out electrical signals that spread through the heart along electrical pathways.
-The electrical signals control the pumping action of the heart by alerting each chamber in the heart when to move.
+These cells send electrical signals that spread through the heart along electrical pathways.
+The electrical signals control the heart’s pumping action by alerting each chamber in the heart when to move.
 When an outside electrical current is introduced to the body, it can interrupt the normal electrical function of the heart, causing cardiac arrest and irregular heart rhythms.

 Common electric shock injuries seen in premises liability accidents include: